-The headquarter company rules apply from years of assessment commencing on or after 1 January 2011 and provide for several benefits, includina:
+The headquarter company rules apply from years of assessment commencing on or after 1 January 2011 and provide for several benefits. includina:

-- its subsidiaries are not treated as controlled foreign companies - dividends are not subject to Dividends Tax - no application of thin capitalisation or transfer pricing rules merely because of the existence of back-to-back cross-border loans - exemption from the pending withholding tax on interest in respect of back-to-back loans.
+- its subsidiaries are not treated as controlled foreign companies - dividends are not subject to Dividends Tax - no application of thin capitalisation or transfer pricing rules in the case of back-to-back cross-border loans - exemption from the pending withholding tax on interest in respect of back-to-back loans.

-A special regional investment fund rule also applies from years of assessment commencing on or after 1 January 2011.
+As from 1 January 2011 a special regional investment fund rule is applicable.
 Qualifying foreign investors will be regarded as passive investors with no exposure to South African tax when using a South African portfolio manager.